Auditing a Dutch Public Sector Risk Profiling Algorithm Using an Unsupervised Bias Detection Tool: Literature review

-There are several alternatives to using data on demographic groups.
-First, researchers have presented methods to predict demographic groups, which are often referred to as proxy models or attribute classifiers~\cite{ashurst2023fairness}.
-For example, Bayesian Improved Surname Geocoding (BISG)~\cite{Elliot2009} uses Bayes Theorem and data from the United States Census Bureau, including their surname and address, as a proxy for ethnicity or race~\citep{ashurst2023fairness}.
-This set of methods does require to specify the demographic group of interest beforehand.
-A second set of methods circumvents the problem of limited availability of protected characteristics by using a Rawlsian definition of fairness~\citep{rawls2001justice} that maximizes utility for the most disadvantaged group~\citep{lahoti2020fairness, hashimoto2018fairness, chai2022self}.
-However, the outcome of these methods is found to not always adhere to more traditional parity-based group fairness metrics~\citep{islam2024fairness}.
-The third set of alternatives are unsupervised learning methods for fairness~\citep{Nasiriani_2019, 2021BMVC_UDIS}.
+Few alternatives exist to approaches that rely on demographic group data.
+One class of methods circumvents the limited availability of such data by adopting a Rawlsian definition of fairness~\citep{rawls2001justice} that maximizes utility for the most disadvantaged group~\citep{ hashimoto2018fairness, lahoti2020fairness, chai2022self}.
+However, the results of these methods do not always adhere to more traditional parity-based group fairness metrics~\citep{islam2024fairness}.
+A set of alternatives are unsupervised learning methods for fairness~\citep{Nasiriani_2019, 2021BMVC_UDIS}.
 These methods tend to modify traditional clustering algorithms to handle fairness criteria explicitly.
 Our work contributes to this latter category.
-The main benefit of this set of methods compared to proxy inferring methods is that they do not require specification of demographic groups beforehand.
-Thus, unsupervised learning methods are particularly helpful to examine the effect of apparently neutral provisions that might result in indirect discrimination when demographic groups are not known beforehand.
+Unsupervised learning methods are particularly helpful to examine the effects of apparently neutral provisions that might result in indirect discrimination when demographic groups are not known beforehand.

-\subsection{Auditing Algorithmic Systems}
+\subsection{Auditing algorithmic systems}

 Inspired by established practices in non-algorithmic disciplines, auditing has the potential to mitigate ethical and legal risks in algorithmic systems through both internal and external oversight~\citep{raji2022outsider}.
 Legislators across various jurisdictions are implementing regulations to impose audit frameworks for these systems.
 For instance, since 2023, New York City has required automated employment decision-making tools to undergo audits by independent third-party auditors~\citep{LL144}.
-Similarly, since 2024, the EU Digital Services Act mandates annual independent third-party audits for online platforms and search engines with over 45M annual users~\cite{DSA}.
-In the coming years, the EU AI Act places predominantly self-regulatory obligations on producers and deployers of high-risk AI systems~\cite{AIAct}.
+Similarly, since 2024, the EU Digital Services Act mandates annual independent third-party audits for online platforms and search engines with more than 45M annual users~\citep{DSA}.
+In the coming years, the EU AI Act places predominantly self-regulatory obligations on producers and deployers of high-risk AI systems~\citep{AIAct}.